xpsio/XPScerpto/USAGE_GUIDE.md

 - Minimal CMake integration

 > **Note**
-> Module names below reflect the canonical structure used across XPS Crypto.
+> Module names below reflect the canonical structure used across XPScerpto.
 If your local tree exposes a single **facade** (e.g., `import xps.crypto.api;`), you can stick to the facade for most tasks, or import specialized modules when you need lower‑level control.

 ---